 The equilibrium between supply and demand for privately rented homes is showing improvement compared to last year.
 However, agents remain quite active due to a significant number of tenants seeking new accommodations.
-If you are a currently a landlord or are considering becoming one, or even if you are a tenant, the information below may be particularly valuable to you.
+If you are currently a landlord or are considering becoming one, or even if you are a tenant, the information below may be particularly valuable to you.

 The overall objectives of the Renters Rights Bill is to give renters greater security and stability in their rental home, but also to avoid the risk of homelessness.